 In addition to teaching capabilities, an on-set teacher or tutor must possess flexibility, both of schedule and personality.
 Teaching on-set, although fun and interesting, can be chaotic — both in terms of schedule and of the personalities involved.
 An on-set teacher or tutor needs to be prepared to rise to almost any occasion to ensure that learning is taking place in the on-set classroom.

 Teachers who work with OLE are independent contractors.
 We do not hire permanent staff; instead, we maintain a national database of qualified teachers whom we contact when appropriate projects arise.
-Working for OLE is in many ways comparable to being a substitute teacher.
-Because of their independent contractor status, teachers working with OLE always have the option of declining projects that aren’t compatible with their schedules or interests.
+Because all teachers working with OLE maintain an independent contractor status, they always have the option of declining projects that aren’t compatible with their schedules or interests.

 On-set teaching assignments come in two varieties: full-day and hourly.
 For a day project, a teacher is required to be on-set for a full day (generally 9 hours, including meal break), and is paid a flat day rate.
 For an hourly project, a teacher is on-set only for specific “blocked” hours — usually 3 or less.
 In this case, the teacher’s remuneration is based on an hourly rate.
 Remuneration varies, and is quoted to the teacher when a call comes in with the terms of the project.

 On Location Education suggests teachers for national theatrical tours, which usually go out in the autumn of each year and can travel throughout the US and Canada.
 From time to time, teachers are also required on theatrical tours in Europe and Asia.
 Although some tours can be short-term, most require the ability (and willingness) to travel for up to nine months at a time.
 Touring teachers are also required by law to be certified in one of the fifty states.